Meet our Champions

 Omololu Fagunwa (Queen's University Belfast, UK)

 I obtained a degree in Microbiology, masters in Biotechnology and a PhD in Applied Biological Sciences.
-My research interest broadly focus on Microbiome dynamics, Global Health and tackling antimicrobial resistance (AMR).
-I also engaged in citizen science and science communication in faith setting.
-As a champion, I am keen about supporting society's vision and harnessing microbiology to tackle global challenges.
+My research interest broadly focus on microbiome dynamics, global health and tackling AMR.
+I also engage in citizen science and science communication in a faith setting.
+As a Champion, I am keen to support the Society's vision and harness microbiology to tackle global challenges.

 Scotland